M3L6H/personal-site/README.md

 ## About

 My personal site is built on a Rails-React-Redux stack using webpacker.
-It is hosted on AWS via Elastic Beanstalk and uses S3 for storage.
+It is hosted on Heroku and uses S3 for storage.
 It is a single-page scrolling site containing advanced features like a sticky navbar, responsive layout for desktop and mobile, animated filters, and more.